civetweb/civetweb/docs/UserManual.md

 or Lua Server Pages generating HTML content MAY skip the HTTP header lines.
 In this case, CivetWeb automatically creates a "200 OK"/"Content-Type: text/html" reply header.
-In this case, the document should start with "<!DOCTYPE html>" or "<html".
+In this case, the document must start with "<!DOCTYPE html>" or "<html".

 Currently the extended "Kepler Syntax" is available only for text/html pages